-Immunity and Aging Health Coaching Session November 2017
+Immunity and Aging (Quality Life Forum Self-Care Series) Health Coaching Session, November 2017

 The air is getting cooler again; have you got your flu shot?
 Or you may still undecided, should I get one?
 The immune system helps protect human body from foreign or harmful substances.
 Examples are bacteria, viruses, toxins, cancer cells, and blood or tissues from another person.
 When growing older, the body’s immune function declines.